paolostivanin/esp32-recirc-pump-controller/README.md

 +---------+---------+---------+
 ```

+The original controller uses a PIC18F14K50 microcontroller.

-The motor control is an active-high, open-drain arrangement, meaning that the
+The motor control appears to be an active-high, open-drain arrangement, meaning that the
-controller pulls it to ground to turn the motor off, and lets it float to turn
+controller pulls it to ground to turn the motor off, and lets it float (pulled up by PSU board) to
-it on.
+turn it on.
 This means that if you simply remove the control board, the pump will
 run all the time.
+The circuit on the motor controller looks like this may actually be treated
+as an analog input, possibly allowing control of motor speed.

 I'm unsure of the details of the pump temperature sensor, beyond that it gives an
 analog signal that varies with the temperature of the pump.
 The replacement